DioxusPluginCommunity/tailwind-plugin/README.md

 Run `dioxus plugin list` to make sure it's installed correctly.
 The plugin should initialize and start downloading Tailwind and add two default config files to your project (src/tailwind.config.js and src/input.css).

-Last step - open Dioxus.toml and add "style.css" as shown below:
+By default, the plugin generates the CSS file at `./public/style.css`.
+Let's add that path in `Dioxus.toml` so the CLI knows where to find it.
+Keep in mind the CLI looks by default in the public folder, so we just need to specify the filename, not the full path:

 ```toml
 # CSS style file
 style = ["style.css"]
 ```

-We should be good to go!
+Now, we should be good to go!
 Run `dioxus serve` and you should see Tailwind CSS working.
 As you change any *.rs files, the plugin will automatically regenerate the CSS file as the server reloads.
 It will reload probably 5 times every time you make a change, but it works. :)

 ## Contributing